 Mice get everywhere!
-It is a constant battle to get rid of them… if they are not in your home, then they are in another area of your property, annoying and frustrating you in equal measure.
-They love garages, it gives a mouse a great place to hide.
-With that in mind, you will probably want to know how to keep mice out of the garage, right?
+It is a constant battle to get rid of them… if they are not in your home, they are in another area of your property, annoying and frustrating you in equal measure.
+They love garages, and it gives a mouse a great place to hide.
+With that in mind, you will probably want to know how to keep mice out of the garage.
 Let’s take a look.

 5 Reasons Why Mice Like The Garage